RenderKit/embree/README.md

   - Apple Clang 12.0.5 (macOS 11.7.1)

-IMPORTANT: Unfortunatlly, latest version of the Intel® oneAPI DPC++/C++ Compiler (2023.2.1), has a bug that doesn't allow Embree to run correctly with ISAs >= AVX2.
+IMPORTANT: Unfortunately, latest version of the Intel® oneAPI DPC++/C++ Compiler (2023.2.1), has a bug that doesn't allow Embree to run correctly with ISAs >= AVX2.
 Please wait for 2024.0.0, which will be released soon after Embree 4.3.0.